Placement Terms and Conditions v1.0

-9.3 If within the Term of the Placement Agreement or within a twelve (12) month period after the conclusion of the Placement Agreement, the Client engages an Intersect Employee, either as an employee or in any other capacity, a Placement Fee will apply.
+9.3 If within the Term of the Placement Agreement or within a twelve (12) month period after the conclusion of the Placement Agreement, the Client engages an Intersect Employee, either as an employee or in any other capacity, a Placement Fee of 15% will apply.
 This provision will apply notwithstanding that the Intersect Employee is engaged by the Client or otherwise by a related entity of the Client and whether on a permanent, part time, consultancy or contractor basis.

 9.4 The Client must notify Intersect in writing if it has employed or engaged, or intends to employ or engage, an Intersect Employee as soon as practicable after the occurrence of the event.

 9.5 The Placement Fee must be paid to Intersect within 14 days of invoice.

 9.6 In the event of the occurrence of an event under clause 9.1, the Client agrees that Intersect will need time to recruit a replacement Intersect Employee to fulfil the Placement and that no compensation, financial or otherwise, including provision of a locum resource, is payable by Intersect to the Client in relation to the absence of an Intersect Employee during the period of recruitment.

 9.7 Intersect agrees to commence recruitment of a replacement Intersect Employee in a timely manner in order to minimise disruption to the Client’s operations.